cns-iu/xmacroscope/documentation/installation.md

 Node >= 10

 ## Install Global Dependencies
-NPM or Yarn is used as a package manager and Angular CLI is used for the CNS UI components
+Angular CLI is used for the CNS UI components
 ```
-npm install --global yarn # Optional
 npm install --global @angular/cli
 ```

 ## Bootstrap the project
-Download the latest code and bootstrap the project with Lerna.
+Download the latest code and bootstrap the project.

-This will install all the required projects in each project and link required binaries.
+This will install all the required dependencies in each project
 ```
 git clone git@github.com:cns-iu/xmacroscope.git
 cd xmacroscope